Shannon Tubman

 Do you have Dry Eye Syndrome?

-Dry Eye Syndrome (DES) is a common condition that affects over 20% of the population.
+Dry Eye Syndrome (DES) is a common condition, affecting over 20% of the population.
 It affects women more than men and becomes more common with age.

 Dry Eye Syndrome is sadly underdiagnosed.
-Dry Eyes can cause several eye problems; such as grittiness, redness, eye strain, and blurred or fluctuating vision.
+And it can cause several eye problems; such as grittiness, redness, eye strain, and blurred or fluctuating vision.

 There are two main types of dry eye; aqueous deficiency and evaporative dry eye:

-- Aqueous deficiency is due to insufficient tears being produced to keep the surface of the eye adequately lubricated.
+1. Aqueous deficiency occurs when the volume of tears being produced is insufficient.
+We need a certain volume of tears to keep the surface of the eye well lubricated.

-- Those with evaporative dry eye have sufficient tear production, but those tears evaporate too quickly, leaving the surface of the eye exposed.
-This is due to Meibomian Gland Dysfunction where the Meibomian oil glands in the eyelids do not function properly.
+2. Evaporative dry eye occurs when there is a sufficient volume of tears, but those tears evaporate too quickly, leaving the surface of the eye exposed.
+This is due to Meibomian Gland Dysfunction, a condition where the Meibomian oil glands in the eyelids do not function properly.

 How does the IPL treatment for dry eye work?

-Firstly, the intense flashes of light raise the temperature in the eyelids, softening the blocked-up oil in the Meibomian glands.
+The intense flashes of light from the IPL machine raise the temperature in the eyelids, softening the blocked-up oil in the Meibomian glands.
 This allows the oils to flow more freely and to be more effective in preventing tear evaporation.

-The treatment also reduces levels of inflammatory cytokines in the eyelids.
-Cytokines are chemicals produced by the body which cause inflammation.
-The reduction in cytokines in the eyelids and surrounding Meibomian glands reduces inflammation, which is part of the Meibomian gland dysfunction.
+The treatment also reduces the level of inflammatory cytokines in the eyelids.
+Cytokines are chemicals produced by the body that cause inflammation.
+The reduction in cytokines in the eyelids and surrounding Meibomian glands reduces inflammation.
+Inflammation causes pain, irritation, redness and reduces the ability of our eyes to produce good quality tears.
+Inflammation in the Meibomian glands is considered the main cause of Evaporative dry eye.

-Finally, IPL appears to reduce levels of abnormal bacteria on the skin of the eyelids.
-This also reduces inflammation in and around the Meibomian glands.
+IPL also reduces the levels of abnormal bacteria on the skin of the eyelids.
+Further helping decrease inflammation in and around the Meibomian glands.

 How many treatments of IPL do you need?

-A typical dry eye treatment consists of six to eight light flashes applied to each lower eyelid.
-The treatment is then repeated on three additional separate occasions;
+Most research recommends four sessions of IPL.
+Each session consists of six to eight flashes of light, to each lower eyelid.
+The treatment is then repeated at three additional sessions.

 After these four treatment sessions, most people benefit from one annual treatment session.